15-410 Policies and Mechanisms

 It is probably best to describe an ongoing medical situation to your program administrator or your advisor instead of to us.
 This has two benefits to you.
 First, program staff are often better trained to deal with confidential issues than faculty members.
 Second, your program administrator can take care of notifying all of your instructors that there is a problem and, in general terms, what restrictions there will be on your work.
-If you are a CS undergraduate, this means you would notify your advisor and/or Catharine Fichtner; if you are an ECE undergraduate or M.S. student, you would probably discuss the matter with Janet Peters and/or Jessica Sun.

 Please try to avoid having partner trouble.
 Seriously!
 Share your hopes before they turn into concerns, your concerns before they become problems, and your problems before they inflate into crises.

 If you contact us about partner trouble early, there is a reasonable likelihood that we can help resolve the problem.
 If not, we may be able to provide special treatment which can lessen the negative consequences you experience.
 However, investigation and intervention take time.
 If you contact us too late, you will be denying both you and your partner the opportunity to receive help.
 Please don't do this!
 While some problems can never be truly solved, it is likely that your career after CMU will require you to "involve management" to address issues with co-workers... if you find yourself in a situation which you can't resolve, this will provide you with an opportunity to practice interacting with management.